+Note:

-Note: Make sure you produce your answers and any packet prints in PDF.
-Moodle will only accept PDF files.
+- Make sure you produce your answers and any packet prints in PDF.
+Moodle will only accept PDF files. - Provide a screenshot with each answer wherever applicable or possible as proof of your work.

 In this lab, we'll investigate the behavior of the celebrated TCP protocol in detail.
-We'll do so by analyzing a trace of the TCP segments sent and received in transferring a 380KB file (containing the text of Robert Louis

-Stevenson's Treasure Island) from your computer to a remote server.
+We'll do so by analyzing a trace of the TCP segments sent and received in transferring a 380KB file (containing the text of Robert Louis Stevenson's Treasure Island) from your computer to a remote server.
 We'll study TCP's use of sequence and acknowledgement numbers for providing reliable data transfer; we'll see TCP's congestion control algorithm - slow start and congestion avoidance - in action; and we'll look at TCP's receiver-advertised flow control mechanism.
 We'll also briefly consider TCP connection setup and we'll investigate the performance (throughput and round-trip time) of the TCP connection between your computer and the server.